team4405/team4405.github.io/pages/sponsorship.md

 title: "Sponsorship"
 subheadline: "How You can Help"
 show_meta: false
 teaser: "In order to continue our success, we need your help!
-We need partners in our community to help us to succeed for the upcoming season.
+We need partners in our community to help us to succeed for the 2016 season.
 If you could help us out, read below learn the different ways you can help."
 permalink: "/sponsorship/"
 ---
 ##Partnering With Us